Sergej-Popov/tremolo/README.md

 - Quickly add predefined chords or scales or display all notes.
 - Choose sticky note colour from the palette in the header when a sticky note is selected.
 - Change sticky note text alignment using the header buttons when a note is selected.
-- Set a fixed font size for a sticky note from the header dropdown or choose "Auto" for automatic sizing.
+- Set a fixed font size for a sticky note from the header dropdown or choose "Auto" for automatic sizing (6–48px in even steps).
 - Toggle debug mode with **d** to show extra info, crosses over elements, and a debug panel with coordinates and rotation angles.

 ## Hotkeys